evmcnb/quartz/content/Pearls/Pancreatic cancer.md

 * Painless obstructive [[Pearls/Jaundice|Jaundice]] - tumour compresses on bile duct
 * Steatorrhea
 * New onset diabetes or worsening of glycaemic control
+* "Double duct" sign - simultaneous dilatation of the common bile and pancreatic ducts

 The other presenting features for pancreatic cancer can be vague: